 - 1. Home.
 Before you leave home, make sure you have read all of the pre-race instructions you can get your hands on so that you are as prepared as possible. - 2.
 Arrival.
 Every entrant arrives at the race venue.
-Some events will have designated parking areas, but if you're unsure of this check the information provided by the event organisers or contact them directly.
-Larger races will have a public address system to keep everyone updated as the start time approaches. - 3.
+Most events do not have parking, so it is advisable to use public transport.
+If you're unsure of this check the information provided by the event organisers or contact them directly.
+Most races will have a public address system to keep everyone updated as the start time approaches.
+Many half marathons have vast fields of several thousand runners, catering from elite, world class athletes to beginners entering their first event. - 3.
 Preparation.
 As the race start time gets nearer, competitors will be making final adjustments to their kit, visiting the toilet and warming-up so that they are fully prepared for their race. - 4.
 Line up.
 Follow the pre-race instructions as to your starting positions, and listen to where the marshals on the day are directing you. - 5.
 Start.
 A gun, klaxon or similar is sounded and the race begins.
-Unless you are right on the start line, progress will be slightly slower as the runners in front get away which is often a good thing because you're not tempted to begin too quickly, which can ruin your race. - 6.
-Main race.Over the duration of the race there will usually be kilometre or mile markers so that you can monitor your pace and frequent a drinks station for re-hydrating.
+Unless you are right on the start line, progress will be slightly slower as the runners in front get away which is often a good thing because you're not tempted to begin to quickly, which can ruin your race. - 6.
+Main race.
+Over the duration of the race there will usually be markers every kilometre, so that you can monitor your pace and frequent a drinks station for re-hydrating.
 Always take a sip of water even if you don't feel thirsty. - 7.
 Finish.
-The finish line will be clearly marked, usually with a gantry or banner and a time clock. - 8.
+The finish line will be clearly marked, usually with a gantry or banner and a time clock.
+Your timing chip will give you your accurate finishing time, so don't worry about the clock time. - 8.
 Post Finish.
-Runners are grouped into finishing funnels where medals/T-shirts etc are given out (depending on the race) and drinks are also usually available.
+Runners are grouped into finishing funnels where medals/T- shirts etc are given out (depending on the race) and drinks are also usually available.